Limerick Milk Market

 Those photo's are so brilliant, remind's me of my own childhood in limerick...

 What memories!
 I remember going to the market on Saturday mornings with my mother in the 1960s.
-It strikes me we didn't really realise the level of poverty that existed then - puts today's economic situation in context quite a bit.
-It's a fantastic collection, a super historical collection and of amazing quality.
-You are to be complimented!
+It strikes me we didn’t really realise the level of poverty that existed then – puts today’s economic situation in context quite a bit.

 Superb photos of that time.
 Terrific faces.
 The view of the market from above is also excellent.
 Well done.
 I hope I can do as good.